 If you have any of these symptoms, contact your doctor.
-He or she can determine the cause of your deficiency.
-He or she will perform a physical exam or review your health.
+They can determine the cause of your deficiency.
+They will perform a physical exam or review your health.
 A blood test may be done as well.
 Your doctor may want to check your homocysteine levels.
 This is an amino acid found in your blood.
-If you have low vitamin B12 and high homocysteiene, you may be at risk for heart disease and stroke.
+If you have low vitamin B12 and high homocysteine, you may be at risk for heart disease and stroke.

 A consistently low vitamin B12 level can damage your nervous system.
 The damage can become permanent if left untreated.

 You can prevent a vitamin B12 deficiency by eating foods rich in B12.
 These include: